bizzarriA/TicTacToeDS/README.md

 where the dataset is defined in the format required by DeepProblog.
-The to_query() function generates the query *game(Board, Outcome)*, this part will have to be adapted to the logic programme.
+The to_query() function generates the query *game(Board, Outcome)*, this part will have to be adapted to the logic program.

 The dataset is generated in the following way: